Kasimirsuterwinter/kasimirsuterwinter.github.io/_posts/2018-10-28-What-are-Problems-and-What-Should-we-do-About-Them.md

 The methodologies used to do this are called [Design Thinking](https://en.wikipedia.org/wiki/Design_thinking "Design Thinking on Wikipedia") and [System Thinking](https://en.wikipedia.org/wiki/Systems_theory "Systems Theory on Wikipedia").
 They are not always easy ways of thinking, but the rewards are well worth your trouble!

-This article has been largely inspired by Russell L. Ackoff.
+This article comes streight out of the thinking of Russell L. Ackoff.
 Originally trained as an architect, and a pioneer in the field of [operations research](https://en.wikipedia.org/wiki/Operations_research "Operations research"), [systems thinking](https://en.wikipedia.org/wiki/Systems_thinking "Systems thinking") and [management science](https://en.wikipedia.org/wiki/Management_science "Management science").

 You can find a really [powerful presentation by him](https://www.youtube.com/watch?v=EbLh7rZ3rhU "Russel Ackoff on Youtube") on YouTube.
 It is a bit long, but if you found the ideas in this article interesting, I highly recommend the video.
 He covers these topics and more in very eloquent understandable ways.

+Thanks for reading!